Triangle offense: NBA

 The triangle offense, while successful during Jackson's legendary coaching career, has proved to be less effective in comparison to modern NBA offenses, which place more emphasis on perimeter shooting and player versatility.
 This is due in large part to the increased efficiency of the 3-point shot.
 In addition, players' improving 3-point proficiency and range provides much of the floor spacing that is one of the hallmarks of the triangle.
 It also did not help that Knicks players, especially Carmelo Anthony, were reluctant to learn the offense, and lacked the necessary discipline and patience to run the triangle.
 Jackson was dismissed after the 2016–17 season.

 International

-Tim Cone, the current head coach of the Barangay Ginebra San Miguel, continued the movement in the triangle offense and brought it to the PBA in 1989, thus aiding him to win a league-record 25 championships with three different franchises.
+Tim Cone, the current head coach of the Barangay Ginebra San Miguel, continued the movement in the triangle offense and brought it to the PBA in 1989 when he was in Alaska Milkmen, thus aiding him to win a league-record 25 championships with three different franchises.